letingz/letingz/README.md

 - 🔭 I’m currently working on my dissertation - Thress Essays on Economics of Information Security .
 - 🌱 I’m currently learning NLP to understand how public firms disclose their cyber risks.
-- ⚡ Fun fact: To build a [Dyson sphere](https://en.wikipedia.org/wiki/Dyson_sphere), I have been designing numerous pipelines to collect planet resources and starting to realize how complex logistics could be.
-Thanks, [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).
+- ⚡ Fun fact: Gamers.
+Recent recommendation: [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/) _Appreciate our marvelous univese_
 <!--
 **letingz/letingz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.